TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, the diamond starts from the center of the canvas, then it moves 200 pixels to the top, comes back to the center, moves 200 pixels to the bottom, comes back to the center, moves 200 pixels to the left, and comes back to the center.
+In this example the diamond starts from the center of the canvas, then it moves 200 pixels to the top, comes back to the center, moves 200 pixels to the bottom, comes back to the center, moves 200 pixels to the left, and comes back to the center.
 Finally, it moves 200 pixels to the right and comes back to the center.

 ### Scale